 Study on seal deterring system: $ 20,000

-Monitoring: MoE should monitor fisheries cooperatives for the awareness campaigns.
+Monitoring: MoE should monitor fisheries cooperatives for awareness campaigns.
 Databank should be monitored by NGOs with collaboration of MoE.

 4. Public awareness program

-Target: To raise public awareness on the protection of the Mediterranean monk seal so that the implementation of various protection activities can be effective as they receive support from wide range of people.
+Target: To raise public awareness on the protection of the Mediterranean monk seal so that the implementation of various protection activities can be effective as they receive support from a wide range of people.